Foundations for a theory of emergent quantum mechanics and emergent classical gravity: General theory of fundamental dynamical systems

 \subsection{Remarks on the assumptions}

+Assumption A.0 is a fundamental assumption in emergent frameworks for quantum mechanics.
+Even if the concept that we propose is not directly related with a energy or time scale, because these concepts are also emergent in our view and hardly can serve as a reference to describe the new scale, it is useful to translate the scale in terms of known physical notions.
+This must be rigourously taken as a extrapolation of such notions.
+This scale is set where the dynamics is described by a fundamental, underneath dynamics.

+The idea of a fundamental scale is not exclusive for theories of emergent quantum mechanics and indeed, it is ubiquitous in many approaches to quantum gravity.
+Other thing is the actual value is the fundamental scale.
+Usually, the fundamental scale of quantum gravity is possed approximately at the Planck scale.
+The Planck scale corresponds to the distance where the Schwarzschild radius equals the Compton length.
+But then the significance of such scale is associated with the (approximately) validity of both, quantum mechanics and general relativity.
+Since we are adopting a skeptical point about that assumption, in principle we do not fix fundamental scale to be the Planck scale.
+We will left open this issue until we have developed further our ideas.
+We will see that indeed this fundamental scale is related (but not identified) with the emergence of gravity as a classical, macroscopic phenomena.

+In Assumption A.1, by {\it event} we mean either an observation of a phenomena or a physical state which is potentially observable by a macroscopic observer.
+Assumption A.1 is suggested by the way physical theories are constructed.
+It is assumption hard to be avoided.
+At this stage, we do not make precise if $M_4$ refers to a discrete space or to a continuous space, as in general relativistic theories, or to a discrete spacetime, as in quantum spacetime theories as for instance Snyder quantum spacetime \cite{Snyder}.
+Indeed, this important question depends upon very deep and technical details.

-There are several remarks on the assumptions that are worthwhile to mention here.
-The assumption A.2 on the existence of an asymmetric metric structure is useful because has several applications.
-First, note that if an asymmetric metric structure is given, then there is a well defined topological structure on $\mathcal{M}$.
-There is a natural topology associated with the asymmetric metric function $\varrho$.
-Also, the notions of Cauchy sequence and completeness associated to the asymmetric metric $\varrho$ are well defined, although not symmetric (similar to what happens in Finsler geometry \cite{BaoChernShen}).
-Second, An asymmetric metric as fundamental metric structure of the configuration space can be used to describe a fundamental irreversible dynamics and hence accommodate assumption A.8 by linking the dynamics with the metric structure of the space.
-The typical example of asymmetric metric in the category of smooth manifolds are Randers spaces \cite{Randers}, originally introduced by G. Randers in an attempt to describe the irreversibility of our world as a fundamental property of the spacetime arena.
-In this paper we introduce and apply a theory of {\it dual Randers spaces} as models for deterministic, local, causal and non-reversible dynamics at the Planck scale in the continuous geometry approximation.
+Assumption A.2 on the existence of a quasi-metric structure defined on the configuration manifold $\mathcal{M}$ is useful for our constructions for several reasons.
+First, note that if a quasi-metric structure is defined on $\mathcal{M}$, then there are well defined topological structure on $\mathcal{M}$ determined by the quasi-metric function $\varrho$.
+Also, the notions of Cauchy sequence and completeness associated with the quasi-metric $\varrho$ are well defined, although they are not symmetric notions.
+A similar situation happens for the analogous constructions in Finsler geometry \cite{BaoChernShen}.
+Second, if there is quasi-metric as fundamental metric structure of the configuration space $\mathcal{M}$, then it could be associated with the postulated irreversible character of a fundamental dynamics, according to Assumption A.8 by linking the dynamics with the metric structure of the fundamental configuration space.
+This can be established as discussed previously by proposition \ref{Proposicion varrho Phi}.